pkumar26/demok8s/README.md

     kubectl get pods -n kube-system

 >There are multiple ways to expose services running inside AKS e.g. through Azure ALB, LB, Nginx Ingress controller, Traefik etc.
-We'll be exposing internal application through Azure Internal LB & Public facing application through Traefik
+You'll be exposing internal application through Azure Internal LB & Public facing application through Traefik, which will use Azure LB.

 *Install Traefik*
 >If you've domain to work with, replace example domain name below.
 If not, you need to add example domain to hosts file as shown below: